ohadmanor/blender-osm-large-scale-creator/README.md

-# Install new version of 3d-tiles-tools
-1. if npm install dosen't work do the following:
-	a.
-Close VS and double-click C:\Program Files\nodejs\install_tools.bat from the File Explorer to run
-	b.
-Change the "better-sqlite3": "^11.5.0" version to the latest one.
-	C. (Opetional) look here https://github.com/CesiumGS/3d-tiles-tools

 # This project meant to give an idea how to massive generated 3Dtiles from OSM.
 to use this procedure you need to do the following: